mematt/ml4calibrated450k/README.md

 ***

+### Example to perform hyperparameter tuning for the random forests algorithm

-Here, we present the steps needed to perform hyperparameter tuning for the RF classifier including its calibration with MR (tRF_{BS | ME | LL} + MR) and its final performance evaluation.
+Below, we present the steps needed to perform hyperparameter tuning for the RF classifier including its calibration with MR (tRF_{BS | ME | LL} + MR) and its final performance evaluation.

 ### 3. Load data sets & objects